nathancarter/weblurch/doc/plan.md

 ## Unembedding a single attribute

- * Write a method that expands an embedded attribute back into the document.
-    * It should be a member of the Group class, called `unembedAttribute`.
-    * It accepts as parameter the key of the embedded attribute, in the form it had before being run through `encodeAsIdentifier`.
-    * It applies `LZString.decompress` to its embedded HTML form to find the HTML it should insert in the document.
-    * It discards the complete form in the same pair, since that is computable from the expanded HTML form.
-    * It inserts it, by default, immediately after the group in which it's embedded.
-Note that it may be inserting more than one group.
-    * After inserting, it forms a connection from the newly inserted expression to the expression in which it was (until recently) embedded.
-    * It accepts an optional second parameter, a boolean, which defaults to false, but if true, indicates that it should use the cursor position as the point of insertion, rather than just putting it immediately after teh group in which it's embedded.
-    * It must mark all groupers in the inserted HTML with the class `justPasted`, to re-use the already-implemented process of renumbering groups to preserve ID uniqueness, while keeping connections consistent.
  * If group $A$ connects to group $B$ with key $k$, and nothing else connects to $B$ using $k$, and $A$ connects to nothing else, then:
     * Add to the context menu for $A$ an item for embedding it into $B$.